BlvckBytes/docs-item-predicate-parser/docs/expression-syntax/exact-mode.md

 # Exact Mode

 Exact mode is not a predicate by itself, but rather an operator which can be prepended to any other expression.
 Once entered, **all** enchantments and potion-effects need to be matched against by the contained predicates; each predicate removes it's match from the respective list, and at the end, the lists have to be empty for the whole exact expression to be considered a match.

+As for [Text-Search](./text-search-predicate.md), exact-mode causes all query-syllables to have to be contained within a single slot (name, lore, author, etc.) all at once to be considered a match.

 While, for simple expressions, prepending a single predicate may suffice, complex expressions can be prepended by making use of [parentheses](parentheses.md), since this operator is evaluated *before* various logical junctions.

 | Language | Identifier |
 |:--------:|:----------:|